GridPlus/client/README.md

 ### My client says "Waiting for registration..." forever
 It is waiting for you to claim it.
 You may do so on our web portal. *NOTE: This is not yet possible.
 Coming soon.*

+### getsockopt: connection refused
+You cannot hit the RPC provider.